quicwg/wg-materials/ietf102/minutes.md

 When can Keys be destroyed? (#1544)

-Simple soln: timers
+Simple solution: timers

-treat each packent number space separately
+treat each packet number space separately

 a space is kaput when both read and write keys for next space are ready

-set a timer when doneand destroy the keys when it expires
+set a timer when done and destroy the keys when it expires

 Alternative: HANDSHAKE_DONE frame